citapress/citapress/content/books/the-yellow-wall-paper/index.md

 I have a schedule prescription for each hour in the day; he takes all care from me, and so I feel basely ungrateful not to value it more.

 He said we came here solely on my account, that I was to have perfect rest and all the air I could get.
 “Your exercise depends on your strength, my dear,” said he, “and your food somewhat on your appetite; but air you can absorb all the time."
-So we took the nursery at the top of the house.
+So we took the nursery, at the top of the house.

 It is a big, airy room, the whole floor nearly, with windows that look all ways, and air and sunshine galore.
 It was nursery first and then playroom and gymnasium, I should judge; for the windows are barred for little children, and there are rings and things in the walls.